neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

      - toLower(title) CONTAINS "The Matrix"

-Also see :ref:`vectorretriever`.
+See also:ref:`vectorretriever`.

-Vector Cypher retriever
+Vector Cypher Retriever
 =======================

-The `VectorCypherRetriever` lets you take full advantage of the graph nature of Neo4j, by enhancing the context with graph traversal.
+The `VectorCypherRetriever` allows full utilization of Neo4j's graph nature by enhancing context through graph traversal.

-Retrieval query
+Retrieval Query
 -----------------------------

-To write the retrieval query, you must know that two variables are available in the query scope:
+When crafting the retrieval query, it's important to note two available variables are in the query scope:

-- `node`: the node returned by the vector index search
+- `node`: represents the node retrieved from the vector index search.
-- `score`: the similarity score
+- `score`: denotes the similarity score.

-Assuming we are using a graph of movies with actors the vector index is on some movie properties, we can write the following retrieval query:
+For instance, in a movie graph with actors where the vector index pertains to certain movie properties, the retrieval query can be structured as follows:

 .. code:: python